developer-portal/content/tech/languages/python/flask-installation.md

 ## Flask installation

-To install flask on Fedora:
+To install Flask on Fedora:

-For python 2:
+For Python 2:
 ```
 # dnf install python-flask
 ```

-For python 3:
+For Python 3:
 ```
 # dnf install python3-flask
 ```